2020Vis13079846/arissploit/README.md

  * A good platform to start.
 ```
-Arissploit is a good platform to start
+Arissploit Framework is a good platform to start
 learning penetration testing tools development.
 ```
  * Simple and clear UX/UI.
 ```
-Arissploit has a simple UX/UI.
-It is
+Arissploit Framework has a simple UX/UI.
+It
-easy to understand and it will be easier
+is easy to understand and it will be easier
 for you to master the Arissploit Framework.
 ```
  * A lot of different modules.
 ```
-Arissploit includes wireless modules,
+Arissploit Framework includes wireless modules,
 bluetooth modules, web modules, network modules,
 file modules and generator modules.
 ```